Students rehearsing for their capstone Self-Revelatory performances.

 Our graduating students choose from among four capstone project options:

-A majority of students choose the self-revelatory performance, and we are engaged in ongoing investigation into how this capstone option is meaningful and effective.
-We find that the self-revelatory performances in our program tend to be psychologically astute, poignant, aesthetic, and inspiring.
-They reflect the students' emerging skills in drama therapy; their integration of learning in the program; and the personal growth, perspective, and self-awareness they have acquired during their training in the program.
+A majority of students choose the Self-Revelatory Performance option.
+Our program is engaged in ongoing investigation into how this capstone option is meaningful in relation to the growth and deepening (personally and professionally) of emerging drama therapy clinicians.
+Self-Revelatory Performances in our program tend to be psychologically astute, poignant, aesthetic, and inspiring.
+They reflect students' skills in drama therapy; integration of academic and experiential learning in the program; and the personal growth, perspective, self-awareness and multicultural awareness they have acquired throughout their training in the program.